Meet our team

 Our statisticians provide a full statistical service throughout the life cycle of the clinical trial.
 From the outset, we can advise on trial design and sample size requirements, and contribute to the production of trial protocols and funding applications.
 Our statistics team, based in Bristol, will also work with you to develop plans for interim analyses and develop the analysis plan for the final dataset using the latest techniques to make best use of the data.
 After the data has been locked and the analysis performed, we can assist with final trial reports and papers for publication.

-Elinor is a senior statistician in the Statistics and Clinical Studies department and a PhD student in statistics at the School of Social and Community Medicine, University of Bristol.
+Elinor is a Senior Statistician in the Statistics and Clinical Studies department and a PhD student in statistics at Bristol Medical School, University of Bristol.
 Her current research focuses on modelling patient outcomes following haematopoietic stem cell transplantation.
-Elinor is the trial statistician for E-FIT1 and TREATT.
-She also works on studies in transfusion medicine and stem cells.
+Elinor has an MA in Statistics from University of California and has worked at NHSBT since 2006.
+She is the trial statistician for TREATT and RESTORE.
+She also works on studies in transfusion medicine, stem cells and ocular tissue transplantation.

 Tel: 01179 757474

-Alex has an MSc in Medical Statistics from the University of Leicester and joined NHSBT in 2015, initially working at the British Bone Marrow Registry.
+Alex has an MSc in Medical Statistics from University of Leicester and she joined NHSBT in 2015, initially working at the British Bone Marrow Registry.
 She is currently a Senior Statistician in the Statistics and Clinical Studies team, and is involved in the DRIVE and REDJUVENATE clinical trials.
-Outside the CTU, Alex also works on projects in haematopoietic stem cell transplantation.
+Outside the CTU, Alex also works on projects in blood donation and transfusion, and in haematopoietic stem cell transplantation.

 Tel: 01173 227280

-Jo has worked at NHS Blood and Transplant since October 2016 and has an MSc with distinction in Statistics with Applications in Medicine from the University of Southampton.
-She provides statistical support in different aspects of the clinical trials area, mainly supporting CRYOSTAT-2 and REDDS clinical trials.
+Jo has worked at NHSBT since October 2016 and has an MSc in Statistics with Applications in Medicine from University of Southampton.
+She provides statistical support in different aspects of the clinical trials area.
+She is the trial statistician for REPAST and supports CRYOSTAT-2 and REDDS.
 In addition to her work within clinical trials, she is also the statistical support for studies in pancreas transplant data.